lucid-kv/lucid/README.md

  ██████╗╚██████╔╝╚██████╗██║██████╔╝    ██║  ██╗ ╚████╔╝
  ╚═════╝ ╚═════╝  ╚═════╝╚═╝╚═════╝     ╚═╝  ╚═╝  ╚═══╝

-A Fast, Secure and Distributed KV store with a HTTP API.
+A Fast, Secure and Distributed KV store with an HTTP API.
 Written in Rust by Clint.Network (twitter.com/clint_network)

 USAGE: